toltalchaos/shop-os/README.md

 # TODO:

-- add local storage caching so that we dont make too many unnessesary calls (1hr?)
 - add a review and confirm step after checking out
 - product cards to enlarge when they have focus to display details
 - add background and set colours to other pages